-This topic describes how to configure a CNAME on Tencent Cloud (formerly DNSPod).
-After you add a domain, Alibaba Cloud CDN assigns a CNAME address to the domain.
-You must point the domain to its CNAME address so that CDN can direct the requests destined for the domain to CDN nodes.
+This topic describes how to configure a CNAME record on DNSPod.
+After you add a domain name for CDN, Alibaba Cloud CDN assigns a canonical domain name (CNAME) to the domain name for CDN.
+You must add a CNAME record to map the domain name for CDN to the canonical domain name.
+This ensures that Alibaba Cloud CDN can direct the requests that are destined for the domain name for CDN to Alibaba Cloud CDN nodes.

 - Log on to the Alibaba Cloud CDN console.

-- In the left-side navigation pane, click Domain Names, then find the target domain name.
-In the CNAME column, copy the CNAME.
+- In the left-side navigation pane, click Domain Names.

-- Add a CNAME record to Tentcent Cloud (DNSPod).
-To add a CNAME record to Tencent, complete
+- Add a CNAME record to DNSPod.
+To add a CNAME record, complete these steps:

-- Log on to the DNS console of Tencent Cloud (DNSPod).
+- Log on to the DNS console of DNSPod.

-- On the DNS page for the target domain name, click the button for adding a CNAME record.
+- On the domain name resolution page for the target domain name, click Add Record.

 - Set the following parameters: